ricktu288/ray-optics/README.md

 See the [documentation](https://phydemo.app/ray-optics/docs/index.html) for more information about the API.
 For a usage example, see the [image generation script](https://github.com/ricktu288/ray-optics/blob/master/scripts/buildImages.mjs).

-To integrate with other programming languages, you can build the integrations package with the following command:
+To build the integrations package by yourself, run the following command:
 ```bash
 npm run build-integrations
 ```

-Then follow the instructions in the `dist-integrations/README.md` file.

 ## License